m4heshd/better-sqlite3-multiple-ciphers/README.md

 - [Become a GitHub sponsor](https://github.com/sponsors/JoshuaWise)
 - [Become a backer on Patreon](https://www.patreon.com/joshuawise)
 - [Make a one-time donation on PayPal](https://www.paypal.me/joshuathomaswise)

+Also head over to [SQLite3MultipleCiphers](https://github.com/utelle/SQLite3MultipleCiphers) repo and give some support to the developer to keep this very useful extension alive.

 ## How other libraries compare